Email Automation

 Build the automations

-The flows your business actually needs.
+The flows your business needs.
 Onboarding sequence that finishes.
 Renewal warnings that fire before the card expires.
 Abandoned-cart series, sales follow-ups, post-purchase, review requests, win-back, internal digests.
 Tested end-to-end with real fixtures, not "looked good in preview".

 Hand back something you can run

 A single inventory of every automated email, who it goes to, why, and on whose authority.
-Dashboards your operations lead actually checks.
+Dashboards your operations lead checks.
 A written list of which changes a marketer can make in the ESP and which need a developer.
 Optional retainer if you'd like us watching the dials with you.

 Transactional